 Waldvogel’s farm’s pumpkin patch in Wisconsin is popular with locals for a reason.
 Hop on the hayride to the pumpkin patch and see what you can find.
 Whether you’re looking for the largest pumpkin you can find, a perfectly shaped one, or one with an interesting color, you’re sure to find it at this amazing place.

 Once you have your favorite pumpkin in hand, head back to the festival area to try some of the other fun activities.
 These include duck races, a shooting gallery, gem mining, rat races, a train ride, and more than 60 other options.

 The best part?
-Pumpkins are only $5 and all of the fall activities are included with admission, making this an incredibly affordable family outing.
+Pumpkins range from $2 to $10, and all of the fall activities are included with admission, making this an incredibly affordable family outing.

 Apple Holler Restaurant & Playhouse

 Cost: Free to enter.
 Fee for produce and food.

 Picking apples is the name of the game during the fall at Apple Holler Restaurant and Playhouse, and it’s a super fun event that includes a train ride to the back of the orchard.
 That said, apple picking is far from the only thing to do here.

 During this time, a pumpkin patch is also available for those looking to choose their own gourd.
 Fun photo ops can be found here and there as well, and entertainment such as a petting zoo and corn maze are available on select days.

 After gathering your apples and pumpkins, return to the front to pick up a delicious to-go meal from the restaurant or the concession stand.
 Be sure to add on a slice of apple or pumpkin pie from the bakery for dessert.

 Skelly’s Farm Market